After five record crops, heat wave threatens India's wheat output, export plans

 At this stage, no one has a clear idea about the crop size, said Rajesh Paharia Jain, a New Delhi-based trader.
 "It's a dynamic situation, so we will have to wait for a while to see a clearer picture," Jain said.

+So far this year, FCI's wheat purchases are 38% lower than the previous year, according to official data, indicating both higher purchases by private traders for exports and some drop in crop output as well.

+Local prices have gone up by 15% in some markets, said a Mumbai-based dealer with a foreign trading firm, in another potential sign of more buying for exports and tighter supply.

-(Reporting by Mayank Bhardwaj, Rajendra Jadhav and Neha Arora Edting by Tomasz Janowski)
+(Reporting by Mayank Bhardwaj, Rajendra Jadhav and Neha Arora Editing by Tomasz Janowski)

 ((mayank.bhardwaj@thomsonreuters.com; +91-11-4954 8030; Twitter: @MayankBhardwaj9; Reuters Messaging: mayank.bhardwaj.thomsonreuters.com@reuters.net))